 A career in occupational health and safety can generate a very good income.

-According to the Government of Canada Job Bank, OHS professionals in Winnipeg have a median salary of about $73,000.
+According to the Government of Canada Job Bank, OHS professionals in Canada have a median salary of about $78,000.

-The highest-earning OHS professionals in the province make over $113,000.
+The highest-earning OHS professionals in the country make over $118,000.

 WANT TO BEGIN A CAREER IN OCCUPATIONAL HEALTH AND SAFETY?